 Homemade Easy Harissa Butter Bean Stew Method

 Once you’ve got all of the ingredients ready, this harissa recipe should take around 25-30 minutes to make.
 This includes 5 minutes to make the harissa paste recipe mentioned earlier and another 20-25 minutes for the main recipe below.
+By the way, you can mix this recipe up by serving it alongside a simple, easy YouPo noodle dish if you have more people eating.

 1. Starting off with the basics.